mansueto-institute/local-hdi/README.md

 MYSI= MYS/ 15

-15 years is the goalpost for mean years of education
+For the purposes of our study, we calculated the mean education index at the census tract level to capture the average education of adults in each tract.

 #### Expected Years of Schooling Index